namangokhru/Python-Projects-/README.md

 # Python-Projects-
-This are some of my python projects , i do them to get good command on the language and obivously for fun.
+These are my python projects , I  do them to get good command on the language and obivously for fun.